Pylons/pyramid/docs/tutorials/bfgwiki2/authorization.rst

 should return a sequence of group identifiers (or an empty sequence if the user isn't a member of any groups).
 If the userid *does not* exist in the system, the callback should return ``None``.
 We'll use "dummy" data to represent user and groups sources.

+We'll also use the opportunity to pass our ``RootFactory`` in as the first argument to ``make_app``.
 When we're done, your application's ``run.py`` will look like this.

 .. literalinclude:: src/authorization/tutorial/run.py
    :linenos: